Galleria Patricia Armocida is pleased to present the new solo show Templates of Love by the French-Tunisian artist eL Seed.

 Text by eL Seed

 What is love?
-It’s an eternal question humanity is constantly seeking to answer.
-Try as we might that single word remains slippery, easy to say, harder to define, in different languages around the world it’s often a single word that contains multitudes.
+It’s an eternal question to which humanity is constantly seeking an answer.
+However hard we can try, that single word will still remain slippery; easy to say, harder to define.
+In many languages around the world, a single word contains a multitude of meanings.

-Travelling to Murano in Italy I took this concept further, I worked with the glass masters in the furnace to once again transform these expressions of love into three dimensional sculptures.
-The fire spoke, the glass listened, love appeared as light, it was refracted, bent, and bound before my eyes.
-In the lucidity of glass, I found these structures of love I had designed came alive in a whole new way.
-The energy innates in their creation lingered: in light love found a new form.
-Love, I was reminded, it not merely a word, it is an action, a force that lives within us and changes and grows with every passing day.
-Learning to love, and learning the many forms that love can take, is work that takes a life- time.
+Travelling to Murano, in Italy, I took this concept further, I worked with the glass masters in the furnace to once again transform these expressions of love into three-dimensional sculptures.
+The fire spoke, the glass listened, love appeared as light, it refracted, bent, and bound in front of my eyes.
+In the lucidity of glass, I found the structures of love I had designed becoming alive in a whole new way.
+The innate energy in their creation lingered and in light, love found a new form.
+Love, I was reminded, is not merely a word: it is an action, a force that lives within us and changes and grows with every passing day.
+Learning to love, and learning the many forms that love can take, is a work that takes a life-time.
 These works, these templates, are just part of that journey; a fragment of love trying to find its form.

 Born in 1981 in Paris to Tunisian parents, he was disconnected from his Arabic roots, speaking only the Tunisian dialect of the language at home.
 In his teenage years in a kind of quest for his identity, he began to delve into his own heritage and learned to read and write standard Arabic.
 It was during this journey that he began to develop his artistic style of calligraphy, which would later bring him worldwide acclaim.